MicrosoftDocs/azure-devops-docs/docs/project/navigation/go-to-service-page.md

 ## Open a service or page

 Services support getting work done&mdash;managing code, planning and tracking work, defining and managing pipelines, creating and running tests, and so on.
+::: moniker range="vsts"
+> [!NOTE]
+> Only those services that are enabled will appear in the user interface.
+For example, if **Boards** is disabled, then **Boards** or **Work** and all pages associated with that service won't appear.
+To enable or disable a service, see [Turn an Azure DevOps service on or off](../../organizations/settings/set-services.md).
+::: moniker-end

 # [New navigation](#tab/new-nav)

 ::: moniker range="vsts"